SCHOOL TRIP WORKSHOPS

 Learning Outcomes:

-- To identify different animals and the differences in their diets
+- To identify different animals and the differences in their diets.

-- To be able to understand adaptations of different animals that link to their diet
+- To be able to understand adaptations of different animals that link to their diet.

-- To be able to create food chains with a variety of species and to understand producers and consumers
+- To be able to create food chains with a variety of species and to understand producers and consumers.

 Curriculum Points:

-- identify that animals, including humans, need the right types and amount of nutrition, and that they cannot make their own food; they get nutrition from what they eat
+- Identify that animals need the right types and amount of nutrition, and that they cannot make their own food; they get nutrition from what they eat.

 - Pupils might work scientifically by: comparing the teeth of carnivores and herbivores and suggesting reasons for differences; finding out what damages teeth and how to look after them.

-- construct and interpret a variety of food chains, identifying producers, predators and prey
+- Construct and interpret a variety of food chains, identifying producers, predators and prey.

 Animal Habitats and Adaptation